A Land Remembered: Characters

 A black former slave.
-He is encountered by Tobias after slavery was banned, wearing only a pair of feed-sack pants.
-He had nowhere to go, and was on the run when Tobias's dogs found him hiding in a hole.
+He is encountered by Tobias after slavery is banned, wearing only a pair of feed-sack pants.
+He has nowhere to go, and is on the run when Tobias's dogs find him hiding in a hole.
 Tobias hires him.
 He is a great help in catching cows, since he is much stronger than all the other cattle drovers.
 He eventually marries a former slave, Pearlie Mae.
 He leaves later to start a farm, calling himself Skillit MacIvey on the land deed.
 Skillit only appears two more times in the book: when he returns for Tobias's funeral and when Sol remembers all the people in his life.